AnotherButler/documentation_docs/Docs/words.md

 # Word choices

+## Spelling

+* Put all your text into something that can check your spelling.
+Do not trust yourself.

+* Do not trust the spellchecker.

+* Okay, that was a bit unfair.
+If you’re not sure you’ve got the correct spelling, you can do two things: google the spelling you have and see what the dictionary says, or google both forms (“x or y?”) and see if anyone explains the difference.
+If the only difference is that one is British and one is American, please use American.

+* Do not use all-caps unless that is the legal form of a name (so it's ARM, not Arm).

 ## Grammar (and similar considerations)

 * Feel free to ignore Latin grammar that’s been shoved down English’s throat (to boldly split where no infinitive was split before, as they say).